NunoSempere/nunosempere.github.io/maths-prog/MachineLearningDemystified/readme.md

 # Machine Learning Demystified

 Several friends encouraged me to apply to a Data Scientist position at ID Insights, an organization I greatly admire, and for a position which I would be passionate about.
-I decided to apply.
-Beforehand, I familiarized myself throrougly with numpy, pandas and sklearn, three of the most important libraries for machine learning in Python.
+Before doing so, I familiarized myself throrougly with numpy, pandas and sklearn, three of the most important libraries for machine learning in Python.

 I used a dataset from Kaggle: [Health Care Cost Analysis](https://www.kaggle.com/flagma/health-care-cost-analysys-prediction-python/data), referenced as "insurance.csv" thoughout the code.
 The reader will also have to change the variable "directory" to fit their needs.